-Such a standard would be consistent with the purposes of the Volcker Rule, would provide clear guidance regarding which transactions are subject to its requirements, and would be consistent with concepts of national treatment.
+Such a standard would be consistent with the purposes of the Volcker Rule, would provide clear guidance regarding which transactions are subject to its requirements, and would be consistent with concepts of national treatment.14

-Sovereign Obligations.
-We are also concerned about the narrow exemption from the proprietary trading ban that is afforded only to transactions in U.S. government or state obligations or their respective agencies.
+We are also concerned about the narrow exemption from the Sovereign Obligations. proprietary trading ban that is afforded only to transactions in U.S. government or state obligations or their respective agencies.
 This provision would effectively make it illegal for a foreign banking organization that has a U.S. branch or agency office to trade in non-U.S. sovereign obligations - including its home country debt - unless the transaction meets some other exemption from the trading ban.
-For example, in their current form, the Volcker Rule and the Proposed Regulations would prohibit the Thai Banks (and all of their affiliates) from trading in obligations of the Kingdom of Thailand, unless the transaction met another exemption, such as the Non-U.S. Trading Exemption discussed above.
-Not only does this presume that all U.S. federal and state obligations are safer than any foreign sovereign obligations, it also interferes with the sovereignty of foreign governments by restricting the ability of the banks they charter to trade in home country obligations, substantially reduces the liquidity of non-U.S. sovereign debt by limiting its ability to be traded by U.S. financial institutions and foreign banks with U.S. branches or agency offices, and invites foreign governments to impose similar strictures on U.S. banks operating abroad.
+For example, in its current form, the Volcker Rule would prohibit Maybank (and all of its affiliates) from trading in obligations of the government of Malaysia, unless the transaction met another exemption, such as the Non-U.S. Trading Exemption discussed above.
+Not only does this presume that all U.S. federal and state obligations are safer than any foreign sovereign obligations, it also interferes with the sovereignty of foreign governments by restricting the ability of the banks they charter to trade in home country obligations, substantially reduces the liquidity of non-U.S. sovereign debt by limiting its ability to be traded by U.S. financial institutions and foreign banks with U.S. branches or agency offices, 15 and invites foreign governments to impose similar strictures on U.S. banks operating abroad.